-FINAL • The final exam will be given on Thursday, March 24th at 9:15 AM in room SC2208 and will be two hours in length.
-This time slot has been assigned by the college and cannot be changed except in the case of dire emergency (see Section 2B for more details).
-Note: The final exam only covers material from lecture, not lab.
+FINAL • The final exam will be held on Thursday, March 30th at 9:15 AM - 11:15 AM in room SC2208.
+This time is assigned by the college and cannot be changed except in the case of dire emergency (see Section 2B for more details).
+Note: The final exam only covers material from lecture or lecture-related material presented in lab; there is no final exam for lab, only the last lab exam.